SHOWING 1 - 1 OF 1 RESULTS

 The Marine Corps Base Quantico (MCBQ) School Liaison utilizes community-based resources to enhance the academic learning environment of military school age children as they navigate the transitions unique to the military lifestyle.

-The MCBQ School Liaison partners with the command staff, MCCS Marine and Family Services Division, and the local school community to address educational issues that involve Quantico's military children.
+The MCBQ School Liaison partners with the command staff, MCCS Marine and Family Programs and the local school community to address educational issues that involve Quantico's military children.
 The School Liaison acts as the communication link between the installation, Marine and Family Service programs, the military family and the surrounding school districts.

 The local schools benefit by having a direct contact person at Quantico who can help them understand the specific challenges military students experience and give them the necessary tools and support to help military children succeed in their academic environment.